hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

   - Nomenclature: Type names and node names need to be unique across all merged schemas (*case-sensitive match*).
 In the next few iterations, support for merging types with the exact same name and structure will be available.
   - Nodes from different GraphQL servers cannot be used in the same query/mutation.
 All top-level nodes have to be from the same GraphQL server.
   - Subscriptions on remote GraphQL server are not supported.
-  - Interfaces are not supported - if a remote schema has interfaces, an error will be thrown if you try to merge it.
+  - Interfaces_ and Unions_ are not supported - if a remote schema has interfaces/unions, an error will be thrown if you try to merge it.

   These limitations will be addressed in upcoming versions.